signalapp/Signal-Desktop/CONTRIBUTING.md

-git-lfs install                # Setup Git LFS. npm install --global yarn      # (only if you don’t already have `yarn`) yarn install --frozen-lockfile # Install and build dependencies (this will take a while) yarn grunt                     # Generate final JS and CSS assets yarn build:webpack             # Build parts of the app that use webpack (Sticker Creator) yarn test                      # A good idea to make sure tests run first yarn start                     # Start Signal!
+git-lfs install                # Setup Git LFS. npm install --global yarn      # (only if you don’t already have `yarn`) yarn install --frozen-lockfile # Install and build dependencies (this will take a while) yarn generate                  # Generate final JS and CSS assets yarn build:webpack             # Build parts of the app that use webpack (Sticker Creator) yarn test                      # A good idea to make sure tests run first yarn start                     # Start Signal!